-to the General Meeting of Castle Alternative Invest AG Pfäffikon
+to the General Meeting of Castle Alternative Invest AG in Liquidation Pfäffikon SZ

-We have audited the remuneration report (pages 82 to 85) of Castle Alternative Invest AG for the year ended 31 December 2020.
+We have audited the remuneration report (pages 72 to 75) of Castle Alternative Invest AG in Liquidation for the year ended 31 December 2021.

-Board of Directors' responsibility
+Liquidators' responsibility

-The Board of Directors is responsible for the preparation and overall fair presentation of the remuneration report in accordance with Swiss law and the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance).
-The Board of Directors is also responsible for designing the remuneration system and defining individual remuneration packages.
+The liquidators are responsible for the preparation and overall fair presentation of the remuneration report in accordance with Swiss law and the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance).
+The liquidators are also responsible for designing the remuneration system and defining individual remuneration packages.